 On our last evening, we discovered the adjacent suite was vacant so we actually changed rooms.
 To me, it was a superior suite to me with rich antique furniture in dark wood.
 I did peek into a few vacant rooms at Dhow Palace Hotel and they were all quite lovely with their antique furniture.

 How cool is this?
 It had an external bathing area!!
 A hit for any child, and romantic if you were a couple.
 Here you could shower or bath in privacy with the sky overhead.
 Imagine that on a night where the sky is clear and full of stars!

 Two Properties in One

 This Arabian / Colonial style hotel is OLD – YES very old.
-So it is frequented by tourists and travellers (often with guides) to the lower level.
-They visit to see the thick old walls, the majestic antiques and stylish interior courtyards.
+So it is frequented by tourists and travelers (often with guides) to the lower level.
+They visit to see the thick old walls, the majestic antiques, and stylish interior courtyards.
 It was once a single building, but now it is two buildings joined so a double sized hotel.
 The history is clearly displayed in the reception lobby area, so you can read all about it when you check in.